Hi, I’m Alyssa! AKA, The PCOS Nutritionist Alyssa!

 This smoothie relies on the natural sugar of the mango to provide natural sweetness – and it does not disappoint!

 Where are my pumpkin spice lovers at?!
 This one is thick, creamy, and tastes just like pumpkin pie filling.
-This one would also be good as a smoothie bowl too.
+With 42 grams of protein, 8 grams of fiber, plus 5 milligrams of iron, this one would also be good as a smoothie bowl too.

+No protein powder required!
 This is a great recipe that uses cottage cheese as the protein source but don’t let that scare you off if you’re not a cottage cheese lover.
-This smoothie tastes like strawberry cheesecake and definitely changed my mind on cottage cheese!
+This smoothie tastes like strawberry cheesecake and it was one of my gateway recipes that changed my mind on cottage cheese!

 This is a perfect PCOS smoothie designed with fertility in mind.
 It includes loads of nutrients that can improve ovulation and egg quality – two necessary ingredients to getting pregnant!
 But don’t worry, you can still enjoy it even if reproductive health and fertility isn’t on your mind!